boltops-tools/ufo-docs/_docs/config/names.md

 ## Separate AWS Accounts

+The default ufo stack naming convention is `:APP-:ROLE-:ENV`.
 Let's say you use completely separate AWS accounts for your dev and prod environments.
 And you would like to remove the environment suffix.

 ```ruby
 Ufo.configure do |config|